Scaling a Knowledge System Without a Bigger Model

 By Luke E. Babarinde, MSc, MBA

-One of the most common mistakes when building a document question-answering system is assuming that every failure is due to the model itself.
-If the model cannot satisfactorily answer a question, the instinct is often to replace it with a bigger, newer, or longer-context model.
+A common mistake when building a document question-answering system is assuming that every failure is due to the model itself.
+If the model cannot satisfactorily answer a question that you know is in the document ingested, the instinct is often to replace it with a bigger, newer, or longer-context model.

 This article explains why designing LLM architecture goes far beyond simply increasing the model’s parameter count or context window.